Annette Bening: 2016–present: Later career

 The following year, she portrayed Gloria Grahame in Film Stars Don't Die in Liverpool (2017) alongside Jamie Bell, Vanessa Redgrave, and Julie Walters.
 Peter Bradshaw critic from The Guardian praised her performance declaring, "Bening is excellent as Grahame: imperious, vulnerable, romantic, sexually excited about her younger man, wanly aware of secrets she cannot share with him".
 She received her third nomination for the BAFTA Award for Best Actress in a Leading Role for her performance in the film.
 The following year, she starred as Irina Arkadina in The Seagull and as Dr. Cait Morris in Life Itself (2018).

-In 2019, Bening returned to the Broadway stage after a 32-year absence.
-She starred in the revival of Arthur Miller's All My Sons alongside Tracy Letts at the Roundabout Theatre Company's American Airlines Theatre.
+In 2019, Bening returned to the Broadway stage after a 32-year absence, starring in the revival of Arthur Miller's All My Sons alongside Tracy Letts at the Roundabout Theatre Company's American Airlines Theatre.
 The play opened on April 4, 2019, and closed on June 23, 2019.
 She was nominated for the Tony Award for Best Actress in a Play for her performance.
 The following year, she portrayed Senator Dianne Feinstein in the political drama film The Report (2019) for which she earned her first nomination for the Golden Globe Award for Best Supporting Actress – Motion Picture.

 Bening joined the Marvel Cinematic Universe playing Dr. Wendy Lawson in Captain Marvel (2019) alongside Brie Larson.
-The film was a financial box-office hit.
+The film was a massive financial box-office hit.
 In 2022, she acted in Kenneth Branagh's Death on the Nile and the comedy Jerry & Marge Go Large opposite Bryan Cranston.
 That same year, she filmed Nyad alongside Jodie Foster, where Bening portrayed long-distance swimmer Diana Nyad.
 The film was distributed by Netflix and premiered at the 2023 Toronto International Film Festival.
-Her performance earned high critical acclaim, and earned her a fourth nomination for the Academy Award for Best Actress.
+Her performance earned high critical acclaim, and earned her a fifth Academy Award nomination.

 In 2023, Bening was elected Chair of the Board of Trustees for the Entertainment Community Fund.
-She next starred in Liane Moriarty's Apples Never Fall, based on the bestselling thriller which was adaptated by Peacock and also features Sam Neill.
+She next starred in Liane Moriarty's Apples Never Fall, based on the bestselling thriller which was adapted by Peacock and also features Sam Neill.
 The limited series premiered with all episodes immediately available to stream on March 15, 2024.